TracerBench/tracerbench/packages/cli/README.md

 ## `tracerbench compare:analyze RESULTSFILE`

-Compare the performance delta between an experiment and control
+Run an analysis of a benchmark run from a results json file and output to terminal

 ```
 USAGE